 • Driving Duration: 4 hours

 Today marks our final day of our coastal hiking adventure and gives way to some easier walking.
 Our trail comes to an end with our final set of ladders at the historic Pachena Lighthouse.
-Here hopefully we’ll get another glimpse of some sea lions while we enjoy our last lunch before we catch our group’s shuttle and head back to drop everyone off in Victoria.
+Here, we’ll hopefully get another glimpse of sea lions while we enjoy our last lunch before we catch our group’s shuttle and head back to drop everyone off at their hotel in Victoria.
+We plan to arrive back to the hotel between 6-8 pm.
 What a week it has been!

 Please Note: We always do everything in our power to follow the set itinerary, however occasionally trips are subject to itinerary changes based on a variety of circumstances, including but not limited to: lodging/campground availability, extreme weather, political or bureaucratic obstacles, earthquakes, fires, flooding and more.
 Normal terms and conditions apply to trips with itinerary changes.
 Elevation gains and losses day to day can vary depending on a trip dates actual tide chart and the availability to walk along the coast vs. in the forest.